mingwangrrc/DBMS-2006-Database-Management-Systems-2/README.md

-# DBMS-2006: Database Management Systems 2
+# DBMS-2006 Database Management Systems 2 - Course Repository

 ## Course Description
 DBMS-2006, Database Management Systems 2, is an extension of the Introduction to Database Management Systems 1 course.
 This advanced course enhances skills in managing and operating databases with a focus on:

 - **Data Import/Export**: Techniques to move data between systems.